PS2Sanctuary/Sanctuary.SoeProtocol/README.md

 # Sanctuary.SoeProtocol

-This repository contains reversed engineered documentation, and soon an implementation of, the 'SOE Protocol'.
+This repository contains reversed engineered documentation and a simple implementation of the 'SOE Protocol'.
 It was developed by Sony Online Entertainment as a UDP transport layer for the networking traffic of various games, newer examples of which include Free Realms, H1Z1, Landmark and PlanetSide 2.